An owner-builder is an individual authorised to do owner-builder work under a permit issued by NSW Fair Trading.

 An owner-builder permit cannot be issued for:

-For the current general construction induction training card (Item 3 above), NSW Fair Trading will also accept a WorkCover Statement of Training, issued within the 60 days prior.
+For the current general construction induction training card (Item 3 above), Fair Trading will also accept a WorkCover Statement of Training, issued within the 60 days prior.
 This acknowledges that it may take up to 60 days to issue the general construction induction cards once you have completed the relevant training.

 Fair Trading will also accept, in certain circumstances, interstate general construction induction training cards or cards issued in NSW under previous arrangements that are recognised under Work Health and Safety laws.